nadiamariduena/opensea-marketplace/README.md

 - I confused the key of the **sdk.getNFTModule( )** inside the **[nftid].js**, i added the market key to both instead of having a different key for each like you see in the gif

 <br>

+- you need the id key from the nft collection and the id key for the market

 ```javascript
 //